 Dining on Campus - Washington College offers several different meal plans, which cover the cost of at least two meals a day at our buffet-style dining hall and affiliated retail shops.
 Our dining team works hard to meet all dietary needs including vegan and vegetarian options and gluten-free facilities.
-Our retail locations are open late and include made-to-order sandwiches, American-style grill foods, coffee, and baked goods.
+Our retail locations are open late and include made-to-order sandwiches, a smoothie bar, coffee, and baked goods.

 Small Town Charm - Established in 1706 as a colonial port of entry on the Chester River, Chestertown offers plenty of history and plenty to do.
-Grab a coffee at Play It Again Sam, head downtown for First Friday, or visit the Farmers' Market in Fountain Park on Saturday mornings.
+Grab a coffee at a cool coffee shop, head downtown for First Friday, or visit the Farmers' Market in Fountain Park on Saturday mornings.

-Seyoung Lee, Yonsei University, South Korea, Fall 2017:
+Seyoung Lee, Yonsei University, South Korea: